Raleigh Motorcycle Accident Lawyer

 The Raleigh motorcycle accident lawyers at Hardison & Cochran know that a collision of this sort can be devastating.
 We understand that you need to recover from your injuries without the stress of mounting financial problems.
 So we’re ready to fight for your right to compensation.
 If you’ve been in a motorcycle accident due to another driver’s negligence, call the experienced lawyers at Hardison & Cochran toll free at 800-434-8399 now or fill out our online contact form.
 You’ll get a response within 24 hours, and your initial consultation is always free.

-Common Injuries in NC Motorcycle Crashes
+Common Injuries in NC Motorcycle Accidents

 If you are involved in a motorcycle accident, the likelihood of being injured is extremely high.
 Ninety-eight percent of motorcycle riders involved in multiple-vehicle collisions are injured, and 96 percent of those in single-vehicle collisions.
 Common motorcycle accident injuries include: